 Here are three good reasons why you should strive to have your website content show up in one of them.
 But first, let’s examine featured snippets more closely.

 What Are Featured Snippets?

-Essentially, Featured Snippets are Google’s way of presenting you with the best answer they could find for the query you entered into their search engine.
-Featured Snippets are fast, accurate answers to very specific questions.
+Essentially, they are Google’s way of presenting you with the best answer they could find for the query you entered into their search engine.
+Snippets are fast, accurate answers to very specific questions.

 - An excerpt from the web page containing the Featured Snippet will be shown at the top of the search engine results.

 - The page title and link to the website URL will be shown in the Featured Snippet.